strath-ace/smart-xai/Earth_Observation_Satellite_Case_Study/README.md

 # smart-xai
-# Google OR-Tools Earth Observation Case study
+# Earth Observation Case study

 This project creates both a simple manual schedule and an updated schedule using Google-OR-Tools using the initially created schedule, thus in combination generating a heuristic OPTIMAL schedule.